 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Planar T2/50 ZM is the longer of the two lenses at 68mm.
 The Carl Zeiss C Sonnar T1,5/50 ZM with a length of 63mm, is 5mm shorter.
 On the other hand, the Carl Zeiss C Sonnar T1,5/50 ZM has a larger diameter of 56mm compared to the Carl Zeiss Planar T2/50 ZM's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Carl Zeiss Planar T2/50 ZM weighs 230g, which means it is 120g (34%) lighter than the Carl Zeiss C Sonnar T1,5/50 ZM which has a weight of 350g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Leica M Mount for size comparison purposes.